- Shareholders Equity

-In general, These are mostly issued on basis of percentage of existing holdings of stocks.
-For instance, let us assume that a company XYZ has announced to issue stock dividends of 30 percent.
+In general, These are mostly issued on the basis of percentage of existing holdings of stocks.
+For instance, let us assume that a company XYZ has announced to issue this dividend of 30 percent.
 What this implies is that each and every shareholder of that company will see their stock holdings go up by 30 percent.
 So, if person A earlier had 100 shares of company XYZ, his share count after receiving the dividends will be 130 in number.

 Please note that this, however, will have no impact on shareholders wealth at the time of issuance.